spencerfliao/notes/content/Books/Why Zebras Don't Get Ulcers.md

 The Gods Must Be Crazy)

 Think about it: over the course of her life span, she has perhaps two dozen periods.
 Contrast that with modern Western women, who typically experience hundreds of periods over their lifetime.
 Huge difference.
 The hunter-gatherer pattern, the one that has occurred throughout most of human history, is what you see in nonhuman primates.
-Perhaps some of the gynecological diseases that plague modern westernized women have something to do with this activation of a major piece of physiological machinery hundreds of times when it may have evolved to be used only twenty times; an example of this is probably endometriosis (having uterine lining thickening and sloughing off in places in the pelvis and abdominal wall where it doesn’t belong), which is more common among women with fewer pregnancies and who start at a later age.*
+Perhaps some of the gynecological diseases that plague modern westernized women have something to do with this activation of a major piece of physiological machinery hundreds of times when it may have evolved to be used only twenty times; an example of this is probably endometriosis (having uterine lining thickening and sloughing off in places in the pelvis and abdominal wall where it doesn’t belong), which is more common among women with fewer pregnancies and who start at a later age. ^e0a9ec

 Theresienstadt concentration camp, 54 percent of the reproductive-age women were found to have stopped menstruating.
 This is hardly surprising; starvation, slave labor, and unspeakable psychological terror are going to disrupt reproduction.
 The point typically made is that, of the women who stopped menstruating, the majority stopped within their first month in the camps—before starvation and labor had pushed fat levels down to the decisive point.
 Many researchers cite this as a demonstration of how disruptive even psychological stress can be to reproduction.
 To me, the surprising fact is just the opposite.
 Despite starvation, exhausting labor, and the daily terror that each day would be their last, only 54 percent of those women ceased menstruating.
 Reproductive mechanisms were still working in nearly half the women (although a certain number may have been having anovulatory cycles).
 And I would wager that despite the horrors of their situation, there were still many men who were reproductively intact.
-That reproductive physiology still operated in any individual to any extent, under those circumstances, strikes me as extraordinary.
+That reproductive physiology still operated in any individual to any extent, under those circumstances, strikes me as extraordinary. ^85e06f

 The basic machinery of reproduction can be astoundingly resistant to stress in a subset of individuals, as evidence from the Holocaust shows.
 Reproduction is one of the strongest of biological reflexes—just ask a salmon leaping upstream to spawn, or males of various species risking life and limb for access to females, or any adolescent with that steroid-crazed look.
 But when it comes to the pirouettes and filigrees of sexuality, stress can wreak havoc with subtleties.
 That may not be of enormous consequence to a starving refugee or a wildebeest in the middle of a drought.
 But it matters to us, with our culture of multiple orgasms and minuscule refractory periods and oceans of libido.
 And while it is easy to make fun of those obsessions of ours, those nuances of sexuality, the Cosmos and GQs and other indices of our indulged lives, matter to us.
-They provide us with some of our greatest, if also our most fragile and evanescent, joys.
+They provide us with some of our greatest, if also our most fragile and evanescent, joys. ^389131

 ### 8 Immunity, Stress, And Disease

 The autonomic nervous system sends nerves into tissues that form or store the cells of the immune system and eventually enter the circulation.
-Furthermore, tissue of the immune system turns out to be sensitive to (that is, it has receptors for) all the interesting hormones released by the pituitary under the control of the brain.
+Furthermore, tissue of the immune system turns out to be sensitive to (that is, it has receptors for) all the interesting hormones released by the pituitary under the control of the brain. ^105537

-The evidence for the brain’s influence on the immune system goes back at least a century, dating to the first demonstration that if you waved an artificial rose in front of someone who is highly allergic to roses (and who didn’t know it was a fake), they’d get an allergic response.
+The evidence for the brain’s influence on the immune system goes back at least a century, dating to the first demonstration that if you waved an artificial rose in front of someone who is highly allergic to roses (and who didn’t know it was a fake), they’d get an allergic response. ^f89c24

 The loosening of the capillaries also allows fluid containing proteins that can fight the invasive microbes to flow in from the circulation.
 And what happens as a result of that?
 The proteins fight the microbe, but the fluid also makes the area swell up, causing edema.
 This is your innate immune system leaping into action, causing inflammation.*